kostaskougios/spi/diExample/README.md

 case class Transfer(accountName: String, changeAmount: BigDecimal)
 ```

-So a transfer happens for an account (by name), and just adds or subtracts the `changeAmount` from the account.
+For simplicity, a transfer for an account is just a change of the amount.
+It just adds or subtracts the
+`changeAmount` from the account.

-Now we can have the dao's which will be writing/reading the data into orc files.
+Now we can write the dao's which will be reading/writing the data into orc files.
 To
 simplify the dao's, we have an `AbstractDao` class which contains most of the implementation.

 ```scala